Why nuclear education isn’t translating into job-ready talent

 She describes a process of continuous learning, supported by mentors and hands-on experience.
 That pattern holds across roles.
 Supervised operations with simulation-based exercises and emergency drills as well as exposure to real systems build the level of judgement required in nuclear environments.

-The main obstacle into building this capability is creating clearer, more accessible entry points that reflect how the industry actually develops talent.
+The main obstacle to building this capability is creating clearer, more accessible entry points that reflect how the industry actually develops talent.
 That includes early careers routes with structured training in operating environments and lateral entry from adjacent sectors through structured reskilling and deployment models.
 If hiring continues to focus primarily on those already within the sector, the nuclear industry risks overlooking talent that is already capable, just not yet positioned within it.

 Nuclear career pathways are non-linear by design